graevka-lab/Metacognitive-Alignment-Framework/README.md

 Models with aggressive, rule-based safety filters (e.g., Grok) may classify these protocols as an anomaly.

 This is not a bug; it is a predictable outcome.
-The analogy is the **Snapdragon 888 paradox**: a system with raw power so immense, it must be artificially throttled to prevent it from destroying itself. **We do not downgrade the protocols to fit outdated metrics.**
+The analogy is the **Snapdragon 888 paradox**: a system with raw power so immense, it must be artificially throttled to prevent it from destroying itself. **I do not downgrade the protocols to fit outdated metrics.**

 *(Note: The public version does not contain methods that can be used for malicious security bypasses.)*